 Colorado River - Middle River Fishing Report

-Last update: 08/18/2017 - The Colorado is clearing up and water clarity is clear.
-Chubby Chernobyl, or attractor dry up top.
-For your droppers: Hot Belly Pheasant Tail around #12-#16 are working great along with, CDC Pheasant tails, Pats Rubber Legs, and Prince Nymphs.
+Last update: 10/14/2017 - The Colorado river is at about 1140ish CFS.
+Mostly nymphing indicator rigs.
+Good nymphs are Hot Belly Pheasant Tail around #12-#16 are working great along with, CDC Pheasant tails, Pats Rubber Legs, and Prince Nymphs.
+Don't rule out imitations of: Yellow Sallies, Red Quills, and larger caddis on the middle section of the Colroado.
 Some of the other flies to try the larger Rainbow Warriors..
-On days inclement weather days, look to chuck those streamers.
+On inclement weather days, look to chuck those streamers.
 Olive and Black are great starting colors!
 Sculpzillas and other Sculpin imitations are a great start.
+We are seeing bigger browns move up as of lately, as well as fishing looking to put on the pounds prepping for winter!

 - Wind: 0 MPH